-1 March 14, 2012 Amortization Period (Years)
+March 14, 2012 Amortization Period (Years)

-Goodwill (non-deductible) \$ 70,864 N/A
+Goodwill (non-deductible) \$ 70,974 N/A

 Tradenames (non-deductible) 6,761 Indefinite

 Customer relationships 9,376 10

 Patents 6,296 10

-\$ 93,297
+\$ 93,407

-Acquisition related costs relating to this acquisition of \$1,131 and \$1,596 were expensed as incurred during the year ended February 29, 2012 and during the three months ended May 31, 2012, respectively, and are included in acquisition-related costs for these respective periods in the consolidated statements of operations and comprehensive income (loss).
+Acquisition related costs relating to this acquisition of \$1,131, \$55 and \$1,651 were expensed as incurred during the latter half of the year ended February 29, 2012 and during the three and six months ended August 31, 2012, respectively, and are included in acquisition-related costs for these respective periods in the consolidated statements of operations and comprehensive income (loss).

 Hirschmann has an employer financed defined benefit pension plan, which covers eligible Hirschmann regular full-time employees.
-The plan provides for retirement and disability benefits for participating employees, and are only granted if the participating employee has completed ten years of service after reaching the age of 25.
+The plan provides for retirement and disability benefits for participating employees, and are only granted if the participating employee is at least 25 years of age and has subsequently completed ten years of service.
 The retirement age as it pertains to the defined pension plan is 65.
 Benefits available under the pension plan are generally determined by years of service and the levels of compensation during those years.
-In October 1994, the benefits under Hirschmann's defined benefit pension plan were closed to new participants, and as of the acquisition date, pension benefits continue to accrue only for previously existing plan members still employed by Hirschmann.
-Based on actuarial data provided as of the acquisition date, the Hirschmann defined benefit pension plan was under-funded by approximately \$5,300, which is included as a liability in the March 14, 2012 opening balance sheet.
-The under-funded status of the plan at May 31, 2012 is \$5,046 and is included in other liabilities in the accompanying consolidated balance sheet.
+In October 1994, the benefits under Hirschmann's defined benefit pension plan were closed to new participants, and as of the Closing Date, pension benefits continue to accrue only for previously existing plan members still employed by Hirschmann.
+Based on actuarial data provided as of the Closing Date, the Hirschmann defined benefit pension plan was under-funded by approximately \$5,300, which is included as a liability in the March 14, 2012 opening balance sheet.
+The under-funded status of the plan at August 31, 2012 is \$5,133 and is included in other liabilities in the accompanying consolidated balance sheet.